Dave Obey

-On May 5, 2010, Obey announced that he would not seek reelection to Congress in November 2010.
-He left Congress in January 2011, and was succeeded by Republican Sean Duffy.
-He began working for Gephardt Government Affairs, a lobbying firm founded by former U.S. House Majority Leader Dick Gephardt, in June 2011.

-Early life and education
+Early life and career

 Obey was born in Okmulgee, Oklahoma, the son of Mary Jane (née Chellis) and Orville John Obey.
-Soon after his birth, his family moved back to his parents' native Wisconsin, and Obey was raised in Wausau, Wisconsin, where he has lived since.
-He graduated from Wausau East High School and received his Bachelor of Arts degree in political science from and did graduate work in Soviet politics at the University of Wisconsin–Madison.
+In 1941, his family moved back to his parents' native Wisconsin, and Obey was raised in Wausau, Wisconsin, where he has lived since.
+He graduated from Wausau East High School and initially attended the University of Wisconsin branch campus at Wausau to save money before transferring to the University of Wisconsin–Madison, where he received his Bachelor of Arts degree in political science from and did graduate work in Soviet politics at the University of Wisconsin under a National Defense Education Act three-year scholarship.

-Early career
+During his youth, Obey identified as a Republican, and helped deliver campaign material for Joseph McCarthy during his electoral campaigns.
+However, he left the party after seeing one of his teachers falsely branded as a communist by supporters of Senator Joseph McCarthy.
+Obey also had come to identify with the progressive philosophy of Robert M. La Follette and began working for the electoral campaigns of Democrats such as Gaylord Nelson, Robert Kastenmeier, and William Proxmire, becoming affiliated with the Democratic Party sometime in the mid-1950s during his teenage years.

 Before serving in Congress, Obey worked as a real estate broker.

-Obey grew up as a Republican.
-However, he was so angered after seeing his teachers falsely branded as Communists by backers of Joseph McCarthy that he became a Democrat in the mid-1950s, sometime between the ages of 16 and 18.
+Wisconsin State Assembly

 He was elected to the Wisconsin State Assembly in 1963 and served there until 1969.
+During his time in the state legislature he rose to the position of Assistant Majority leader for the Democratic caucus.
+Obey served in that role from 1967 until 1969, when he left the legislature to serve in the U.S. House of Representatives.

 U.S. House of Representatives

-Tenure

-Obey was the longest-serving member of either house of Congress in Wisconsin's history until his record was surpassed by Jim Sensenbrenner.
-He was also the third longest-serving member of the House at the end of his service, after fellow Democrats John Dingell and John Conyers, both of Michigan.